Home » Diet Preference » Vegan » Vegan Cornbread Stuffing

 • Let the cornbread properly dry out.
 You want to make sure that the vegan cornbread is pretty dry before making the stuffing.
 The drier it is, the more flavor it will be able to absorb, while still holding its texture.
 If the cornbread isn’t dry enough from sitting out overnight, you can dry it out in the oven.

 • Use good, fresh herbs.
 The herbs are the subtle star of this dish, as they make the fall flavors stand out.
-Make sure to use fresh herbs, and use ones that are in good shape, not old or flimsy.
+Try to use fresh herbs, and use ones that are in good shape, not old or flimsy.

 • Tent if necessary.
-If you notice that the cornbread stuffing is getting brown too quickly, place some aluminum foil over the dish.
+If you notice that the cornbread is browning too quickly in the oven, tent the baking dish with aluminum foil while the stuffing finishes baking.

 Close up of a serving spoon taking a spoonful of vegan cornbread stuffing, with a thyme sprig on top, out of a casserole dish